jrickeqnr/DataAnalyzer/README.md

 A portable C++ data analysis program designed to replace existing data analysis workflows in Equinor.
 This application provides a complete GUI workflow for data loading, outlier detection, model training, and result visualization.

+## Branches

+- **main**: Contains functionality for models other than Linear Regression and gridsearch capabilities, but without seasonality features
+- **streamlined**: Contains a streamlined version of the program with support only for Linear Regression

 ## Features

 - **Portable**: No external dependencies like Python or Matplotlib required.